LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

       - C means: Completed - Game ends with current scoreboard

 ### 8.1.1 Technical Issue Signaling
-- "Bloody Hell!" spam in chat is reserved exclusively for signaling technical issues
+- "*Bloody Hell!*" spam in chat is reserved exclusively for signaling technical issues
-  - Using this signal for team communication or any other purpose is strictly prohibited
+  - Players are discouraged to use this signal for team communication or any other purpose
 - False technical issue claims using "*Bloody Hell!*" may result in:
   - Game forfeiture
   - Match forfeiture for repeated offenses